homebrewcode/hadoop/README.md

 hadoop
 ======

-Repo to containing projects to demonstrate the usage of Hadoop Java API's
+Repo containing projects to demonstrate the usage of Hadoop Java API's